lulav/LRS_Documentation/docs/simulations/sim_batch_page.md

 ## Simulation Info

 The top of this page contains the Batch Run Info for quick review of the context and purpose of the current batch simulation.
-It includes Repository Name, Batch Name, Sumulation Name, Run number and user-defined message.
-The Batch ID is located on the right.
+It includes:
+* Repository Name
+* Batch Name
+* Sumulation Name
+* Run number
+* User-defined message
+* Batch ID

 ![png](img/batch1.png "Simulation Info")

 ## Simulation Run Table

-The Simulation Runs Table is located in the center of the page.
+The Simulation Runs Table contains all the runs of the batch .
 You can observe it to monitor the status and progress of individual simulations in the batch.
 Click on specific simulation IDs or rows to navigate to detailed run page.
 This table has 4 columns:

 * Run number
 * [Last Event of the Run](https://citros.io/doc/docs/simulations/sim_run_page)